Activities in the countryside

 - With a wide range of differing habitats Gateshead is a fantastic place to go birdwatching.
 'Bird Watching' magazine described Gateshead as having some 'outstanding birding' for an urban environment.

-- See our Countryside sites and country parks and for information on Council Nature Reserves, including those with hides, visit our
+- See our Wildlife guide [875.54KB] and for information on Council Nature Reserves, including those with hides, visit our Countryside sites and country parks

 - For more information visit our Wildlife and nature conservation pages.